eerimoq/moblin/README.rst

 - Buffering for short disconnections.
 Show as picture in picture or other layout once reconnected.
 Possible a record button.

+- Geolocation (with map?).

+- Play music and short sound samples.

+- Record to disk.

+- `SRTLA`_.

+- AV1 codec (to complement H264).

+- LIDAR, altitude.

 - Subscription and donation notifications.
 Both visually and with sound.

-- Geolocation.

-- Play music and short sound samples.

 - Streamlabs integration.

-- Record to disk.

-- LIDAR, altitude.

-- AV1 codec (to complement H264).

-- `SRTLA`_.

 Testing with local streaming server
 ===================================